 - Fat: 11 g

 - (Sat Fat: 4 g)

 - Sodium: 635 mg

 Pin this now to make it later!

-This post was made possible by Primal Kitchen.
+This is a sponsored post.
 Although we received compensation for this post, the opinions expressed here are – as always – 100% our own.
-Thank you for supporting the great companies we work with thereby allowing us to continue creating great recipes and content for you.
+Thank you for supporting the great companies we work with thereby allowing us to continue creating high-quality recipes and content for you.